YonahAFeld/column-cleaner/README.md

 This application helps you clean up a CSV files by selecting only the columns you need, making your data more manageable and focused.
 It's a simple tool that allows you to:

-- Upload a CSV file exported from ZoomInfo
+- Upload a CSV file
 - Select which columns to keep
 - Preview the cleaned data
 - Download a new CSV file with only the columns you selected